 Get approved for a personal loan without a co-signer

-When you can’t get approved for a loan on your own, lenders sometimes suggest that you use a cosigner to strengthen your application.
-But sometimes that’s not feasible and, for whatever reason, you simply need to borrow without a cosigner.
-You might not know anybody who can (or will) cosign, or you might prefer to take full responsibility for the loan and leave everybody else out of it.
+Can’t get approved for a loan on your own?
+Lenders will sometimes suggest that you use a co-signer to strengthen your application.
+But sometimes that’s not feasible, and for whatever reason, you may need to get a personal loan with no co-signer.

 If (at First) You Don’t Get Approved

-Pay down debt: your credit score and your available monthly income are both influenced by your existing debts.
+Pay down debt: Your credit score and your available monthly income are both influenced by your existing debts.
 Getting rid of debt makes it easier for you to get new loans because you won’t appear to be maxed out, and you’ll have one less monthly obligation.
 With important loans like home loans, "rapid rescoring" after paying off debt (or fixing errors) can result in higher credit scores within days.

 Start by applying for federal student loan programs (also known as Direct Loans) through your school’s Financial Aid Office.
 To do so, you’ll need to fill out the FAFSA form and provide information about your finances.
 Federal student loans are the most borrower-friendly loans available—they’re relatively flexible when it comes to repayment, and you might even get help paying interest costs.

 Stafford loans, in particular, may be attractive.
 They’re available for full-time, part-time, graduate, and undergraduate students.
-Your credit is not an issue, so anybody can get these loans without a cosigner (as long as you meet the necessary criteria for Stafford loans).
+Your credit is not an issue, so anybody can get these loans without a co-signer (as long as you meet the necessary criteria for Stafford loans).